sonvister/Binance/README.md

 using Binance;
 using Binance.WebSocket;

-// Initialize web socket client (with automatic streaming enabled). var webSocketClient = new AggregateTradeWebSocketClient();
+// Initialize web socket client (with automatic streaming). var webSocketClient = new AggregateTradeWebSocketClient();

 // Handle error events.